 - Laughing: It made me laugh!

-If you’ve ever been Swing Dancing or Lindy Hopping, you’ll know that the dance and the music are quite hilarious sometimes and it’s hard not to laugh.
-It got my brain fluids flowing too so I often found myself coming up with some great ideas later!
-The only reason this isn’t on the top of my list is that I didn’t usually have the health and energy to keep up with it.
+According to Anxiety and Depression Association of America, physical activity releases endorphins which helps reduce stress and be happier.
+I couldn’t bear the thought of going to a gym.
+That was lonely and depressing, so I would often go swing dancing or play Let’s Dance with friends, both of which not only game me a workout, but also made me laugh, a lot.
+The activity also got my brain fluids flowing too so I often found myself coming up with some great ideas later!
+The only reason this isn’t on the top of my list is that at the time, I didn’t usually have the health and energy to keep up with it.
 It usually left me feeling quite physically exhausted, so much so that it would cause me extreme dizziness and muscle weakness.

 Frequency: 5-6 days per week.